Effective MARCH 1, 2019

 Our Commitment To Privacy

-As an international provider of electronic discovery and related services, Lighthouse eDiscovery places the highest value on ensuring the security of all data entrusted to us by our law firm and corporate clients.
-We respect individual privacy rights and have established internal protocols to assure that our security and privacy practices and procedures comply with both US and international law.
+As an international provider of electronic discovery and related services, Lighthouse places the highest value on ensuring the security of all data entrusted to Lighthouse by law firm clients and corporate clients.
+Lighthouse respects individual privacy rights and have established internal protocols to assure that Lighthouse’s security and privacy practices and procedures comply with both US and international law.

-Lighthouse commits to comply with the EU-US Privacy Shield Framework as set forth by the US Department of Commerce for the collection, use and retention of personal information transferred from the European Union to the United States.
+Lighthouse commits to comply with the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework as set forth by the US Department of Commerce for the collection, use and retention of personal information transferred from the European Union, UK, or Switzerland to the United States.
 Lighthouse has certified that it complies with each of the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement, and Liability.
 In the event of any conflict between the provisions of this Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-To learn more about the EU-US Privacy Shield program, and to view our certification, please visit www.privacyshield.gov.
+To learn more about the EU-US Privacy Shield program, and to view Lighthouse’s certification, please visit www.privacyshield.gov.

-The European Parliament and the Council of the European Union adopted Directive 95/46/EC on Data Protection to set standards for the security and transfer of personal data.
-The Data Directive limits the transfer of personal data to countries outside of the EU for processing to only those countries that can ensure an adequate level of protection for an individual's personal data.
+The European Union’s General Data Protection Regulation (“GDPR”) superseded the EU’s 1995 Data Protection Directive on May 25, 2018.
+Article 45 of the GDPR provides for the continuity of adequacy determinations made under the EU’s 1995 Data Protection Directive, one of which was the adequacy decision on the EU-U.S. Privacy Shield.
+GDPR limits the transfer of personal data to countries outside of the EU for processing to only those countries that can ensure an adequate level of protection for an individual’s personal data.
 Swiss data protection law imposes similar limits on the transfer of personal data outside of Switzerland.
-The United States Department of Commerce, in consultation with the European Union, and separately with Switzerland, has developed the Privacy Shield framework regarding personal data privacy and security that, when followed, permit an organization to certify that it provides adequate protection for the transfer of EU personal data to the US for processing.
-Lighthouse fully commits to follow the Privacy Shield Principles and the U.S.-Swiss Safe Harbor Frameworks with respect to all personal data received from any individual or entity in the EU, the EEA or Switzerland.
+The United States Department of Commerce, in consultation with the European Union, UK, and separately with Switzerland, has developed the Privacy Shield framework regarding personal data privacy and security that, when followed, permit an organization to certify that it provides adequate protection for the transfer of EU personal data to the US for processing.
+Lighthouse fully commits to follow the Privacy Shield Principles with respect to all personal data received from any individual or entity in the EU, the EEA, UK, or Switzerland.

 This notice applies to all information collected or submitted on the Lighthouse website and online application portals.
 On some pages, you can make inquiry requests, and register to receive materials.
 The types of personal information collected at these pages include: